-Answering no to this question is difficult for federal loans when the Department of Education offers income-driven repayment plans.
+Answering no to this question is difficult for student loan borrowers with federal student loans.

 Long story short: just because your student loan account was closed after filing chapter 7, doesn’t mean you no longer owe the debt.
-You still have to pay back those loans.
+Unless you file the AP and get an order from the court saying your student loan debt was discharged, you still have to pay back those loans.

 Can I get a student loan after filing chapter 7?

 You can still get federal student loans after filing chapter 7 bankruptcy.
 You’re eligible for federal student aid, including federal loans, unless you’re in default.
 Eligibility for federal student loans is not based on credit scores.

 Private student loans, on the other hand, are based on credit scores.
 As a result, you may find it hard to get a private student loan after filing bankruptcy.